 We believe that our own nationwide fulfillment infrastructure, consisting of strategically located warehouses and delivery and pickup stations, is essential to our success.
-As of December 31, 2020, our warehouse network covered almost all counties and districts across China, consisting of over 900 warehouses operated by us and over 1,400 cloud warehouses operated by third-party warehouse owner-operators under JD Logistics Open Warehouse Platform.
-As of December 31, 2020, our warehouse network had an aggregate GFA of approximately 21 million square meters, including the GFA of the cloud warehouses under JD Logistics Open Warehouse Platform.
+As of December 31, 2021, our warehouse network covered almost all counties and districts across China, consisting of over 1,300 warehouses operated by us and over 1,700 cloud warehouses operated by third-party warehouse owner-operators under JD Logistics Open Warehouse Platform.
+As of December 31, 2021, our warehouse network had an aggregate gross floor area, or GFA, of over 24 million square meters, including the GFA of the cloud warehouses under JD Logistics Open Warehouse Platform.